Orthodox Judaism: Orthodox attitudes

-Judaism never formulated a conclusive credo; whether it reflects a dogma remains controversial.
+Judaism never formulated a conclusive creed; whether it reflects a dogma remains controversial.
 Some researchers argued that the importance of daily practice and adherence to halakha (Jewish law) mooted theoretical issues.
 Others dismissed this view entirely, citing ancient rabbinic debates that castigated various heresies with little reference to observance.
 However, even without a uniform doctrine, Orthodox Judaism is basically united in its core beliefs.
 Disavowing them is a major blasphemy..

 Several medieval authorities attempted to codify these beliefs, including Saadia Gaon and Joseph Albo.
 Each composed a creed, although the 13 principles expounded by Maimonides in his 1160s Commentary on the Mishna, remained the most widely accepted.
 Various points were contested by many of Maimonides' contemporaries and later sages, such as the exact formulation and the status of disbelievers (either misinformed or expelled heretics).
 Similarly, Albo listed only three fundamentals, and did not regard the Messiah as a key tenet.
 Many who objected argued that the entire corpus of the Torah and the sayings of ancient sages were of canonical stature, rather than a few selected points.
 In later centuries, the 13 Principles became considered universally binding and cardinal by Orthodox authorities.

 During the Middle Ages, two systems of thought competed for primacy.
 The rationalist-philosophic school endeavored to present all commandments as serving higher moral and ethical purposes, while the mystical tradition, exemplified in Kabbalah, assigned each rite with a role in hidden dimensions of reality.
 Sheer obedience, derived from faithfulness to one's community and ancestry, was believed sufficient for the common people, while the educated chose one of the two schools.
 In the modern era, the prestige of both declined, and "naive faith" became popular.
 At a time when contemplation in matters of belief was associated with secularization, luminaries such as Yisrael Meir Kagan stressed the importance of simple, unsophisticated commitment to the precepts passed down from the Beatified Sages.
 This became standard in the Haredi world.